heistp/sce-l4s-bakeoff/README.md

 considerations mentioned in the literature.
 We also acknowledge that real world tests in realistic scenarios should be the final arbiter of the utility of high-fidelity congestion control and how it may be deployed.
-To the extent that we can, we will try to incorporate any reported concerns obtained from real world testing into something we can repeatably test in the lab.
+To the extent that we can, we will try to incorporate any reported problems seen in real world testing into something we can repeatably test in the lab.

 The plan is to iterate on these tests up until IETF 106 in Singapore, so that